schwzr/dsf-spring-school-imaging-tests/dev-setup/README.md

-# Testing using Docker Setup
+# Development using Docker Setup

 Build the project from the root directory of this repository by executing the following command.